-A very interesting article from Nigel Burton entitled A short philosophy of wine (Nigel Burton, MD) has set me thinking (in an Epicurean kind of way) more specifically about “what wine has done for me” across my lifetime.
-As his preface to the more philosophical bits, here’s what Nigel wrote:
+A very interesting article from Neel Burton entitled A short philosophy of wine (Neel Burton, MD) has set me thinking (in an Epicurean kind of way) more specifically about “what wine has done for me” across my lifetime.
+As his preface to the more philosophical bits, here’s what Neel wrote:

 “When you uncork a bottle of mature fine wine, what you are drinking is the product of a particular culture and tradition, a particular soil and exposure, a particular climate, the weather in that year, and the love and labour and life of people who may since have died.
 If you know how to read it, the wine, like a book, will speak to you of all those things and more.”

 “Through wine, I have learnt a great deal about geography, geology, agriculture, biology, chemistry, gastronomy, history, languages, literature, psychology, philosophy, religion… By wine, I have communed with, and actually visited, many parts of the world—and should add that wine regions, with their gardened slopes and goldilocks climates, make for the most agreeable destinations.
 Blind tasting has accelerated my development.
 It has also taught me about the methods of the mind, and, in the process, made me less bigoted, less dogmatic.
 On so many levels, wine offers a medium and motivation to apprehend the world.
 It is, ultimately, a kind of homecoming, a way of feeling at home in the world.”

 Looking back over our 50 years of messing around with wines I can clearly see how it has played a big part in our lives, as students, as parents, as travellers and now in retirement.
 Yet one of us is a complete teetotaller, doesn’t touch a drop!